maquannene/MXXImageDownloadGroup/README.md

                          }];
 ```

 it add your download operation into a group named "customGroupID"，and the group default `maxConcurrentDownloads` is 10, means support most 10 different URLs to download at the same time.
-When download URLs count is greater than maxConcurrentDownloads, the oldest URL`s download operations will be cancel.
+When download URLs count is more than `maxConcurrentDownloads`, the oldest URL`s download operations will be cancel.

 Of course, you can custom create `MQImageDownloadGroup` like this: